 Loading renderStacks xml file is easy.
-Jost load it.
-If your Preference setting and file data ty[e is different. renderStacks will auto convert the type.
+Just load it.
+If your Preference setting and file data type is different. renderStacks will auto convert the type.

 Therefore, if you want to load renderStacks as certain type, set Preference before loading the file.